-If all of your financial aid requirements are completed, your aid will disburse to your account on the first day of the trimester.
-If the aid creates a credit on your account, the Bursars office will generate a refund.
-Under federal regulations, the Bursar's office has 14 days once a credit is created to process a refund.
+If all of your financial aid requirements are completed, your aid will disburse to your account on the first day of the term.
+If your federal aid creates a credit on your account, the Bursars office will generate a refund.
+Under federal regulations, the Bursar's office has 14 days once a credit is created by your federal financial aid to process a refund.
 Traditionally our Bursar's office makes every effort to expedite that process in a shorter timeframe.
 Refunds are processed on a weekly basis and are available for student pickup on Fridays at the Bursar's Office.
-Students may also set up direct deposit for their refunds.
 For more information regarding refunds click here.

 Q. Do I need to notify the Financial Aid Office if I add or drop a class?

 R. Yes.
 There are several reasons that you have to notify us that you have added or dropped a class:

 1. Some loans and grant programs require you register for a specific number of credits each trimester.
 Federal Student loans are only available to students that are enrolled half-time or above (5 credits are more) in any given trimester.
 Our Graduate Assistantship positions are only available to fulltime students (9 credits per trimester) with the only exception being the last trimester of enrollment where the student may enroll half-time and still receive the Graduate Assistantship grant for 50% of their tuition.